petrowsky/filemaker.tmbundle/Support/help.markdown

 	* Basically XML, but it should provide highlighting for FileMaker syntax within that XML
 * FileMaker Log
 	* Very basic, but those logs can be very difficult to read without it!
+* FileMaker Hash
+	* For dictionaries generated using custom function suite from [six.fried.rice](http://sixfriedrice.com/wp/filemaker-dictionary-functions/).
+[FOCUS](http://focus.beezwax.net/groups/focus) makes extensive use of this hash format.
+A full suite of functions are vailable on github [here](https://github.com/beezwax/FOCUS/tree/master/Functions)

 # Usage Tips